openebs-archive/openebs-docs/docs/faq.md

 Any block disks available on the node (that can be listed with say `lsblk`) will be discovered by OpenEBS.
-Node Disk Manager(NDM) forms the DISK CRs in the following way
+Node Disk Manager(NDM) forms the BlockDevice CRs in the following way

 - Scan the list of disks.
 - Filter out the OS disks
-- Filter out partitioned disks.
 - Filter out any other disk patterns that are mentioned in `openebs-ndm-config` under `Configmap` in `openebs-operator.yaml`.

 NDM do some filtering on the disks to exclude, for example boot disk.
-By default, NDM excludes the following device path to create disk CR.
+By default, NDM excludes the following device path to create blockdevice CR.
 This configuration is added in `openebs-ndm-config` under `Configmap` in `openebs-operator.yaml`.

 ```
 /dev/loop - loop devices.